Bayesian non-parametric inference for $\Lambda$-coalescents: consistency and a parametric method: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Tim Sullivan for insight into orthogonal polynomials as well as Bayesian brittleness, to Felipe Medina Aguayo for fruitful conversations about pseudo-marginal methods, and to Yun Song for helpful comments on Remark \ref{yuns_result}.
-Jere Koskela is supported by EPSRC as part of the MASDOC DTC at the University of Warwick.
+The authors are grateful to Tim Sullivan for insight into orthogonal polynomials as well as Bayesian brittleness, to Felipe Medina Aguayo for fruitful conversations about pseudo-marginal methods, to Yun Song for helpful comments on Remark \ref{yuns_result}, and to Matthias Birkner for assistance with identifiability conditions.
+Jere Koskela was supported by EPSRC as part of the MASDOC DTC at the University of Warwick.
 Grant No. EP/HO23364/1.
 Paul Jenkins is supported in part by EPSRC grant EP/L018497/1.